-Many Maui hotels average 200-300 dollars per night.
+Many Maui hotels average 500-800 dollars per night.
 I know that sounds daunting especially when you’re traveling Maui on a budget.
-That’s why I wanted to write a post about where to stay in Maui on a budget so you can still enjoy a dream trip to Hawaii even though you’re paying attention to your expenses.
+That’s why I wanted to write a post about the cheapest places to stay in Maui so you can still enjoy a dream trip to Hawaii even though you’re paying attention to your expenses.

 I am the queen of budget travel and as much as I love the splurge, I also know when to stick to budget because I will NEVER let money or lack there of determine if I travel somewhere.
 Plus I live on Maui and this is the exact advice I give friends that want to travel Maui but don’t stay with me.

-All of the affordable places to stay in Maui listed in the post are all under 150 dollars per night.
-One of the cheapest places to stay in Maui will be a bed in a dormitory if you’re willing to sacrifice your privacy.
+All of the affordable places to stay in Maui listed in this post average 200-300 dollars per night.
+I know that sounds crazy expensive but that’s just the reality of Hawaii and the recent pandemic did not help the price of accommodations.
+One of the cheapest places to stay in Maui will be a bed in a dormitory if you’re willing to sacrifice a little privacy.

-Obviously staying with me is the cheapest way to stay in Maui but I know that we all don’t have those options.
+Obviously staying with me is the cheapest place to stay in Maui but I know that we all don’t have that option…sorry.